Today's Bible Reading: Acts 19

 Reflecting and Thinking

-This chapter is a reminder that the gospel went forth in the first century with both success and opposition.
+This chapter is a reminder that the gospel went forth in the first century with both success and opposition -- sometimes in the same city!
 In Ephesus, Paul taught twelve disciples who had known only John's baptism; perhaps it was this success that emboldened him to preach in the synagogue.
-Facing considerable stubbornness and unbelief among the Jews, he turned to teaching publicly in a different forum.
-Two years of teaching reached both Jews and Greeks, so that the gospel went forth into all of Asia, perhaps through the converts Paul made.
+Facing considerable stubbornness and unbelief among the Jews, he turned to teaching publicly in a different forum, a private school.
+Two years of teaching reached both Jews and Greeks so that the gospel went forth into all of Asia, perhaps through the converts Paul made.
 God was at work in extraordinary ways and the message echoed forth.

 Opposition came not only from the Jews, but also from artisans who provided idols for the worship of Diana, a temple goddess who was popular among the Ephesians.
 Paul's success in teaching about Jesus and turning people from idol worship had a negative influence on the business of the artisans.
 The uproar that followed was sufficient reason for Paul to decide to leave Ephesus and journey to Macedonia.